Yairby8/User-Level-Thread-Library/README.md

 - Robust error handling and system call failure reporting.

 ## Skills & Concepts
-- C programming with low-level system interaction.
+- C++ programming with low-level system interaction.
 - Use of `sigsetjmp` and `siglongjmp` for context switching.
 - Signal handling and masking for race condition prevention.
 - Implementation of Round-Robin Scheduler.